lauhuc/tampoon.net/README.txt

 - Database on a MariaDB RDS instance
 - domain name at gandi
 - using 2 modules to install with composer: "composer install"
-- using AWS CodeDeploy to deploy seamlessly and with log
+- using AWS CodeDeploy (+ Github integration) to deploy seamlessly from master

 -----------------------------
-Test PR